 Where Do Kidney Donors come from?
 Kidney donors come from two sources: a nonliving (cadaver) donor or a living donor.

-A cadaver donor is someone who has recently died and permission has been given for their organs to be used for transplant.
+A cadaver donor is someone who is brain dead and permission has been given for their organs to be used for transplant.
 Organ procurement and retrieval procedures now enable a kidney from a non-living donor to be medically preserved for 48 to 72 hours outside the body on a machine called an organ perfusion pump.
 This provides enough time for the transplant team to find the best match for the donor organ.

 A living donor can be a blood relative or an unrelated donor such as a spouse.
 A person can donate a kidney while living because one kidney that functions well is quite sufficient to maintain a normal state of health.
 To determine if a donated kidney has an optimal chance of working when transplanted, several medical tests must be evaluated.
 The donors blood type must be compatible with the recipients or the implanted kidney will be rejected by the body.
 Tissue typing is also checked, although a match is not an absolute requirement.
 Generally, the closer the blood relative, the better the match.
 Therefore, the best match is between identical twins, followed by siblings and parents.
 However, any healthy and willing living donor should be considered.
 A person who wishes to become a kidney donor undergoes a comprehensive set of medical tests to ensure not only compatibility, but also that the donor will not be placed at risk.
 Following the short recovery period after the transplant procedure, the donor will be able to resume all normal activities.